-- data-src: most of the times, the lightbox source be pulled from the href attribute of the link, but this is required to use inline hidden elements.
+- data-src: most of the time, the lightbox source be pulled from the href attribute of the link, but this is required to use inline hidden elements.

 - data-fancybox-close: the element having this attribute will be used a close button, often useful to create dismissable modals.

-Anyway, here is an preview of how to create these attributes using our Oxygen add-on it is up to you to choose the attributes you may need
+Anyway, here is a preview of how to create these attributes using our Oxygen add-on it is up to you to choose the attributes you may need

 More information about these attributes and other is documented in the official documentation of Fancybox

 I won't go over all the step to create a gallery because it's as simple as filling the input fields created earlier for each link wrapper of a grid, for inspiration and demo of the lightbox features, you can watch this video

 That's all for this guide, hope you learned something new in this tutorial, if you have any questions or found an issue using the plugin, please contact us via the support page.